KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 #### GpuPostCallRecordCreateDevice

-* Determine and record (save in device state) the desired descriptor set binding index.
+* Determine and record (save in device state) the desired descriptor set binding index
 * Initialize Vulkan Memory Allocator
-  * Determine error record block size based on the maximum size of the error record and alignment limits of the device.
+  * Determine error record block size based on the maximum size of the error record and alignment limits of the device
 * Initialize descriptor set manager
 * Make a descriptor set layout to describe our descriptor set
 * Make a descriptor set layout to describe a "dummy" descriptor set that contains no descriptors